 There’s a bit of a sting in the tail with the connectivity features too.
 Both cameras have Wi-Fi, microphone and headphone sockets, HDMI output and USB ports – but where the EOS R supports USB 3.1, the EOS RP makes do with old-tech USB 2.0.
 That might not be a problem if you use a card reader, but could be real drag if you use USB for image/video transfer.

-Winner: Canon EOS R, thanks to USB 3.1
+• Winner: Canon EOS R, with better battery life and USB 3.1

 If you just want to dip your toe into the full-frame mirrorless camera market and you’re a stills photographer rather than a video specialist, the EOS RP is almost as good at a massively reduced price.

 But if you’re a pro photographer and/or videographer, we think the extra performance and features of the EOS R will soon make you forget how much extra you paid for it.
-You can save a lot of money with the EOS RP, but you might regret your cheapskating for a long time to come.
+You can save some money with the EOS RP, but you might regret your cheapskating in the future.